Tolterodine

 About Tolterodine

-Tolterodine is used for overactive bladder syndrome (it is a condition in which the bladder contracts muscles uncontrollably and urgent need to urinate, causing frequent urination and inability to control urination).
+Tolterodine is used for overactive bladder syndrome (a condition in which the bladder contracts muscles uncontrollably, causing an urgent need to urinate, frequent urination, and inability to control urination).

-Tolterodine contains tolteradone.
-Tolterodine works by relaxing the urinary bladder muscles and prevents urgent, frequent, or uncontrolled urination.
+Tolterodine contains Tolterodine, which works by relaxing the muscles of the urinary bladder and preventing urgent, frequent, or uncontrolled urination.

-Before starting Tolterodine, please inform your doctor if you have any allergies, glaucoma (increased pressure in the eye that may cause vision loss), urinary retention (inability to empty your bladder completely or at all), or gastric retention (slow emptying of your stomach).
-Do not take this Tolterodine if you have liver, kidney, heart problems or constipation.
-Immediately contact your doctor if you are pregnant and breastfeeding.
+Inform your doctor if you have any allergies, glaucoma (increased pressure in the eye that may cause vision loss), urinary retention (inability to empty your bladder completely or at all), or gastric retention (slow emptying of your stomach).
+Consult your doctor before taking Tolterodine if you are pregnant and breastfeeding.

 Uses of Tolterodine